 Services provided in the ADW include:

-Case Management – development of a service and support plan by a case management agency that reflects the wishes and preferences of the ADW member.
-View Case Management agencies.
+- Case Management – Development of a service and support plan by a case management agency that reflects the wishes and preferences of the ADW member.
+View Case Management agencies and Case Management Selection forms.

-Homemaker – long-term direct care and support services (assistance with personal hygiene, nutritional support, and environmental maintenance) that are necessary in order to enable an individual to remain at home rather than enter a long-term care facility.
-View Homemaker agencies and Homemaker Selection Forms.
+- Personal Attendant – Long-term direct care and support services (assistance with personal hygiene, nutritional support, and environmental maintenance) that are necessary in order to enable an individual to remain at home rather than enter a long-term care facility.
+View Personal Attendant agencies and Personal Attendant Selection forms.

 Quality Assurance and Improvement Advisory Council